crisbee/IntroToDataPowerOnDockerLab/README.md

 # Make and save some configurations
 Now that we have access to the GUI, we can make some configurations.
 Then we will export them so that we can build them into a container image and rapidly launch LOTS of DataPower containers with those configurations.

-If you arent already there, open up a web browser and browser to https://localhost:9090.
+If you aren't already there, open up a web browser and browser to https://localhost:9090.
 Then, login with the un/p of admin/admin again.
 Leave the other settings alone.

 ![emptydpgui](images/empty_DP_GUI.png)

-Now that you are logged in, you can see that there is nothign configured in this DP.
-That is because it was made from the the bare DP image.
+Now that you are logged in, you can see that there is nothing configured in this DP.
+That is because it was made from the bare DP image.
 Let's make a few simple configurations.

 ### Create a new domain
 In the left most menu, click on the Admin gear, then click the Configuration drop down arrow, then select Application Domain.
 Your screen will look like the below image.